Service members conduct Community Vaccination Center Rehearsal in U.S. Virgin Islands

-U.S. Army Brig.
-Gen. William Pendergast (center), Task Force-51 commander, speaks with Monife Stout, territorial director of immunization, (left) and Rosalind Carter, Ph.D., a U.S. Centers for Disease Control and Prevention epidemiologist and COVID-19 vaccine subject matter expert, during a rehearsal for the opening of the territory-led COVID-19 Community Vaccination Center at the St Thomas campus of the University of the Virgin Islands in St. Thomas, U.S. Virgin Islands, Feb.
+Monife Stout (right), territorial director of immunization, U.S. Virgin Islands, goes through a practice run of one of several stations during a rehearsal for the opening of the territory-led COVID-19 Community Vaccination Center at the St Thomas campus of the University of the Virgin Islands in St. Thomas, U.S. Virgin Islands, Feb.
 26, 2021.
 U.S. Northern Command, through U.S. Army North, remains committed to providing continued, flexible Department of Defense support to the Federal Emergency Management Agency as part of the whole-of-government response to COVID-19.
 (U.S. Army photo by Spc.
 Andrew Wash, 5th Mobile Public Affairs Detachment)

 |Date Taken: